syntaqx/go-metrics-datadog/README.md

 ## License

-Distrubted under the MIT license.
+Distributed under the MIT license.
 See [LICENSE][] file for details.